-Elon Musk's SpaceX bans Zoom over privacy concerns - memo
+Elon Musk's SpaceX bans Zoom over privacy concerns -memo

 NASA, one of SpaceX's biggest customers, also prohibits its employees from using Zoom, said Stephanie Schierholz, a spokeswoman for the U.S. space agency.

-The FBI?s Boston office on Monday issued a warning about Zoom, telling users not to make meetings on the site public or share links widely after it received two reports of unidentified individuals invading school sessions, a phenomenon known as "zoombombing."
+The Federal Bureau of Investigation's Boston office on Monday issued a warning about Zoom, telling users not to make meetings on the site public or share links widely after it received two reports of unidentified individuals invading school sessions, a phenomenon known as "zoombombing."

 Investigative news site The Intercept on Tuesday reported that Zoom video is not end-to-end encrypted between meeting participants, and that the company could view sessions.

+"We want to start by apologizing for the confusion we have caused by incorrectly suggesting that Zoom meetings were capable of using end-to-end encryption," the company said in a blog post.
+"Zoom has always strived to use encryption to protect content in as many scenarios as possible, and in that spirit, we used the term end-to-end encryption." (https://bit.ly/2xH3Et8)

+The company added that it encrypts all content from Zoom meetings where everyone is using the Zoom app and the sessions are not being recorded.
+It said it was unable to currently encrypt content when users log in using other devices.

-Zoom did not immediately respond to requests for comment on SpaceX?s decision, but it has been advising users to use all the privacy functions on its platform.
+Zoom did not immediately respond to requests for comment on SpaceX's decision.

-As a defence contractor, California-based SpaceX has been classified as an essential business, allowing it to stay open through shutdowns that are in effect in California and Texas, the development and testing hub for its Starship rocket that could be used to get to the moon and Mars and send national security satellites to space.
+As a defence contractor, California-based SpaceX has been classified as an essential business, allowing it to stay open through shutdowns in California and Texas, the development and testing hub for its Starship rocket that could be used to get to the moon and Mars and send national security satellites to space.

-(Reporting by Munsif Vengattil, Joey Roulette, Eric M. Johnson and Supantha Mukherjee; editing by Patrick Graham, Peter Henderson and Lisa Shumaker)
+(Reporting by Munsif Vengattil and Joey Roulette; additional reporting by Eric M. Johnson, Supantha Mukherjee, Subrat Patnaik; editing by Patrick Graham, Peter Henderson and Bernard Orr)

 By Munsif Vengattil and Joey Roulette